Global and Transnational

 On the Verge of Hinduvta: V.D.
 Savarkar and the Making of Hindu National Identity, forthcoming.

 “V.D.
-Savarkar and the Indian War of Independence: Contrasting Perspectives on an Emergent Composite State, in Crispin Gates ed.
-Mutiny at the Margins (Thousand Oaks, Ca.: Sage, 2012).
+Savarkar and the Indian War of Independence: Contrasting Perspectives on an Emergent Composite State,” in Mutiny at the Margins: New Perspectives on the Indian Uprising of 1857, vol. VI, eds.
+Crispin Bates and Marina Carter (London: Sage, 2014).